Naomiweinberger/Hate-Speech/README.md

 I took two data sets from kaggle one entitled [Hate Speech and Offensive Language](https://www.kaggle.com/mrmorj/hate-speech-and-offensive-language-dataset) and the other one entitled [Twitter Sentiment Analysis](https://www.kaggle.com/arkhoshghalb/twitter-sentiment-analysis-hatred-speech) and synthesiszed them.
 The hate speech data set categorized tweets into three classes: hate speech, offensive language, and neither.
 The twitter sentiment analysis categorized the data into sexist/racist or neither.
 After exploring the data, I scraped twitter using tweepy (searching for some common words from the previous dataset) and created a validation set.
 I then tested the model on this validation set (more on that below)
 _____________________________________________________________________________________________________________________________
 # **EDA**
-**Disclaimer: The word clouds and the frequent word plots contain sensitive words due to the nature of the project.**

 Below is a histogram depicting the amounts of tweets per class (0 is hate speech, 1 is offensive, and 2 in normal.)

 ![hist of class](https://user-images.githubusercontent.com/78061842/137782292-d4dcd242-be46-4ac5-8bba-a350a8be8e91.png)

 As you can see, there is a clear class imbalance.
 We will use SMOTE on some of the models to see if it helps.
 I printed word clouds and plotted word frequencies for each of the classes.